hestiaAI/hestialabs-experiences/experiences/README.md

 Note that snapshots do not include Vue props or data, and that child components are not recursively rendered as HTML (e.g. a component `BaseButton` will appear as an HTML tag `<basebutton>`).

+#### Continuous integration

+We are using circle ci to protect the master branch on github.

 ### Upgrading npm on Windows

 This is only relevant for Windows users who work with nvm.